The Parent Handbook contains important College information for parents and students.

 We welcome you and your son to the St Pauls College Community.

-The Canteen provides a range of food and drink that can be ordered.
+The Canteen provides a range of food and drink.
 The price list can be found on the 'Notes From College' page of our school website under the 'Community' menu.

 We are always in need of volunteers to help with serving the counter and preparing food for our boys.
 Any help you can give would be greatly appreciated.
 We will provide you with lunch and the ladies are very friendly and welcoming and looking forward to meet the new parents.
 It is a great way to meet new friends.